bancolombia/devsecops-engine-tools/common_devsecops_lib/devsecops_engine_utilities/utils/README.md

         members: List[int] = dataclasses.field(default_factory=list)
         authorization_groups: List[None] = dataclasses.field(default_factory=list)

 If, for example, this *ProductType* class were within a Product, it would be necessary to create a Product class.
-It is important to clarify that it is not necessary to implement all the attributes; you can include only those you consider necessary.
+It is important to clarify that it is not necessary to implement all the attributes, you can include only those you consider necessary.

 With this, we are ready to make the transformation into the domain language